-Similarly, if in hot weather you turn on your car's air-conditioning, you can in small cars hear the engine labouring.
+Similarly, if in hot weather you turn on your car's air-conditioning, in small cars you can hear the engine labouring.
 It certainly uses up fuel faster with the air-conditioning turned on, and it's the same with your body in a long, hot bath.

 (Similarly, swimming fast in a warm swimming pool is very tiring because your body also has to work hard to cool you down, using your energy faster.)